stuartpittaway/diyBMS-CurrentShunt/Code/diybmsCurrentShunt/MODBUS Registers.md

 ** For normal configuration, just set the shunt maximum current and millivolt registers.
 Shunt_Cal is calculated as needed based on those values.
 For fine tuning calibration, the SHUNT_CAL register can be written to/adjusted.
 Once a register is set, it is stored in EEPROM and used when shunt is powered up.

+# Bit values for Register 40010 (status flags)

+Returns a BIT value (on/off) for the following configuration items:

+16|TMPOL|Read only
+15|SHNTOL|Read only
+14|SHNTUL|Read only
+13|BUSOL|Read only
+12|BUSUL|Read only
+11|POL|Read only
+10|Temperature compensation enabled|Read write
+9|ADC Range 0=±163.84 mV, 1=±40.96 mV (only 40.96mV supported by diyBMS)|Read only
+8|Relay Trigger on TMPOL|Read write
+7|Relay Trigger on SHNTOL|Read write
+6|Relay Trigger on SHNTUL|Read write
+5|Relay Trigger on BUSOL|Read write
+4|Relay Trigger on BUSUL|Read write
+3|Relay Trigger on POL|Read write
+2|Existing Relay state (0=off)|Read write
+1|Factory reset bit (always 0 when read)|Read write

+Registers 1 to 6 indicate the current alert state of the INA228 chip, zero means not alerted.
+The RED LED will light when any of the alert states are non-zero.

+Registers 9 to 14 control which alerts will trigger the relay to turn on.
+Value of 1 means the alert is active/enabled.

+Register 15 returns the current relay state (and allows the relay to be manually controlled - TBC)

+Register 16 always returns zero when read (set to 1 to perform a factory reset on the monitor, returning all values to defaults - TBC)